krishnagoyal104/Decentralized-Exchange-on-Tezos/README.md

 ## Zeronet:
 * The contract has been deployed on the zeronet.
-* Address : KT1MWrcDuFV9bCeXrgziebJN3maQrEjUyqv2

 ## Deposit:

 * Tezzies can be deposited using this function.
-* The amount is stored in a map where the key is the owner and token_address(0 for tezzies) compressed into bytes.

 ## Withdraw:
 * To withdraw tezzies.